thecourseforum/theCourseForum2/LousListScript.md

 )
 TO '/tmp/lous.csv' DELIMITER ',' CSV HEADER;
 ```
-Copying the file to the `/tmp` directory will allow write permissions.
+This will create a file in the Docker container containing the relevant data at `/tmp/lous.csv`.

-3. Now copy the output file from the container to the repository root:
+1. Exit the psql shell with `\q` and copy the output file from the container to the repository root:
 ```
 docker cp tcf_db:/tmp/lous.csv .
 ```